anikaarevalo/tech_talk_4/README.md

 ## Description ✍️
 Emojis are a phenomenon to reckon with.
 An acquired taste for some while nuisance to others, I make an argument in this tech talk in defence of computer language in pictures.
-I argue that ***emojis are not simply low prestige electronic media worthy of serious technical study.***.
-I fact, there are certain contexts where emojis aren't only acceptable--they are also most suitable.
+I argue that ***emojis are not simply low prestige electronic media worthy of serious technical study***.
+On the contrary, there are certain contexts where emojis aren't only acceptable--they are also quite suitable.

 This tech talk consists of the following:
 - A brief background on emojis 📖